 Twelve million people live in the Indian portion of Kashmir, which is geographically divided between India and Pakistan and claimed in entirety by both.
 Many separatist politicians, rebels, and civilians reject India’s sovereignty over Kashmir and have been fighting for independence or a merger with Pakistan, with militant undertones, since 1989.
 Following the start of an armed uprising, Kashmir experienced rapid militarisation.
 Today, it is the most densely militarised zone in the world, with a presence of more than half a million soldiers.

-The Indian writer Arundhati Roy argues that his country is in denial about the Kashmiri people's freedom—its azadi.
+The Indian writer Arundhati Roy argues that her country is in denial about the Kashmiri people's freedom—(azadi).

 While we denounce—as we must—the gunning down of unarmed protesters by the security forces, the attacks on ambulances and hospitals by policemen, and the blinding of teenagers with pellet guns, we have to keep in mind that the real debate cannot only be about the violation of human rights by Indian security forces in the Kashmir valley.
 Egregious though they are, those violations are the consequence—the inevitable and unavoidable consequence—of the militaristic suppression of a people’s struggle for freedom.
 Kashmiris are not fighting for the establishment of the rule of law or an end to human rights violations.
 They are fighting for azadi.
 For this, they are prepared to face down bullets with stones.
 For this, they are prepared to die in numbers.

 In a letter to UN officials monitoring human rights violations, the Jammu and Kashmir Coalition of Civil Society states:

 With the presence of an estimated 700,000 armed forces, Jammu and Kashmir is today the most militarized zone in the world and its civilians have faced widespread and systematic attacks at the hands of Indian State forces over the last 26 years.